 WASHINGTON (AP) — President Joe Biden’s trip Tuesday to Fort Worth, Texas, is personal — a chance to talk with veterans and their caregivers and push for more help for members of the military who face health problems after exposure to burn pits.

-For the president, the issue is very personal.
-In last week's State of the Union address, Biden raised the prospect of whether being near the chemicals from pits where military waste was incinerated in Iraq led to the death of his son Beau.
+In last week’s State of the Union address, Biden raised the prospect of whether being near the chemicals from burn pits in Iraq led to the death of his son Beau.

 “We don’t know for sure if a burn pit was the cause of his brain cancer, or the diseases of so many of our troops,” Biden said in the speech.
 “But I’m committed to finding out everything we can.”

-Biden, a Democrat, also called on Congress to send him a bill that protects veterans who face health consequences after burn pit exposure.
-He said he'd sign it immediately.
+Biden, a Democrat, will also call on Congress to send him a bill that protects veterans who face health consequences after burn pit exposure.
 The House last week passed a bill that would provide VA health care to millions of Iraq and Afghanistan veterans who meet that criteria.

-Biden's son Beau was a major in a Delaware Army National Guard unit that deployed to Iraq in 2008.
+Biden’s son Beau was a major in an Army National Guard unit that deployed to Iraq in 2008.
 The two-term Delaware attorney general was diagnosed with brain cancer in 2013 and died two years later at age 46.